The great comedian George Burns was quoted as saying, “Sex at age 90 is like trying to shoot pool with a rope.”

 6. Protects the Brain

-The Alzheimer’s Association states that age is the strongest known risk factor for dementia.
-After the age of 65, a person’s risk of developing Alzheimer’s disease or vascular dementia doubles roughly every 5 years.
+Furthermore, the Alzheimer’s Association states that age is the strongest known risk factor for dementia.
+Moreover, after the age of 65, a person’s risk of developing Alzheimer’s disease or vascular dementia doubles roughly every 5 years.

 7. Keeps Mood Healthy